Southeast Asia's aviation boom shows up patchy safety framework

 Though the cause of the crash is still unknown, aviation experts have seized on the incident to point to the region’s infrastructure suffering from congested skies and a patchwork of differing safety standards.

-“Hopefully, the QZ8501 crash will galvanize the states to make technical harmonization a priority,” said Alan Khee-Jin Tan, professor of aviation law at the National University of Singapore.
+“Hopefully, the QZ8501 crash will galvanise the states to make technical harmonization a priority,” said Alan Khee-Jin Tan, professor of aviation law at the National University of Singapore.

 ASEAN is pushing ahead with plans to establish a single aviation market or “Open Skies” by 2015, that will allow its members’ airlines unfettered access to each other’s markets.